purpleteam-labs/purpleteam-s2-containers/README.md

 ### Interacting with Zap

-You can interact with Zap (query the Zap UI) while your tests are running.
+You can interact with Zap (query the Zap API in your browser) while your tests are running.
 We've found this useful in the past to check the state of Zap while debugging the app-scanner.

 1. Confirm that the appemissary_zap_[n] container is running with:
    ```shell